TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/08 - Ruth/Ruth 2/Ruth 2.14.md

 ---

-And at meal-time Boaz said unto her, Come hither, and eat of the bread, and dip thy morsel in the vinegar.
-And she sat beside the reapers, and they reached her parched grain, and she did eat, and was sufficed, and left thereof.
+At meal time Boaz said to her, "Come here, and eat of the bread, and dip your morsel in the vinegar."
+She sat beside the reapers, and they reached her parched grain, and she ate, and was satisfied, and left some of it.